Happy Hanukkah everyone!

 Drain.
 Cover your counter or a few plates with several layers with paper towels.
 Using a slotted spoon, remove the sufganiyot from the oil onto the paper towels and drain off excess oil.

 Fill.
-Load a turkey baster with whatever filling you want to use.
+Load a turkey baster (or 60cc syring if you happen to have a friend who works in a hospital and can snag one) with whatever filling you want to use.
 Poke it into the side of a doughnut as far as it will go.
-Slowly and steadily squeeze the filling into the sufganiyah while gently pulling back to the edge of the doughnut.
+Slowly and steadily squeeze/inject the filling into the sufganiyah while gently pulling back to the edge of the doughnut.

 Eat.
 The sufganiyot are best fresh, but they will last about 24 hours if well wrapped.